-- Describe your short- and long-term goals and how furthering your education will assist you in reaching those goals.
+- Describe your long-term goals for a career in law enforcement/criminal justice and how furthering your education will assist you in reaching those goals.

-- Comment on the personal characteristics, educational and extracurricular activities that have helped prepare you for college OR your intended career if you are a current college student.
+- Comment on the personal characteristics, educational and extracurricular activities that have helped prepare you for college and a career in the law enforcement/criminal justice field.